monerobook/monerobook/chapters/glossary.md

 A cryptographically signed container that details the transfer of Monero to a recipient (or recipients).

-The parameters of a transaction contain one or more recipient addresses with corresponding amounts of funds and a ring size parameter that specifies the number outputs bound to the transaction.
+The parameters of a transaction contain one or more recipient addresses with corresponding amounts of funds and a ring size parameter that specifies the number of outputs bound to the transaction.
 The more outputs that are used, a higher degree of obfuscation is possible, but that comes with a cost.
 Since a transaction gets larger with more outputs, the transaction fee will be higher.

 It is possible to form a transaction offline, which offers additional privacy benefits.